zagortenay333/conky_themes/README.md

 * Install curl & conky.

+* Make sure you have the Droid Sans font installed.

 * Move the `.harmattan-assets` folder into your `~` dir.

 * Each theme is made of a single `.conkyrc` file which sits at the end of a file path.
 To activate a certain theme, move it's `.conkyrc` file into your `~` dir.